 - Keep long hair tied back and away from the face.

 - Check children's hair regularly, especially if they are scratching a lot.

-- Wash all personal items that have come in contact with the head of an infested person at the time of a lice outbreak, such as hats, towels, and pillowcases, in hot water (above 55°C or 130°F) and dry in a hot dryer for at least 15 minutes.
+- Wash all personal items that have come in contact with the head of an infested person at the time of a lice outbreak, such as hats, towels, and pillowcases, in hot water (above 55°C or 130°F) and dry in a hot dryer for about 30 minutes.

 - Because lice can't survive away from humans, non-washable things such as pillows can be dry-cleaned or sealed in airtight plastic bags for 14 days to kill lice.

 - Don't use a pesticide spray to "disinfect" your house.
 These products can be toxic, and don't help control head lice.

 - Soak all brushes and combs in hot water for 5 to 10 minutes or wash them with a pediculicidal shampoo.

 - Thoroughly vacuum items such as rugs, furniture, mattresses, pillows, and any other surface where someone may have rested their head.
 Do not forget the car seats.